 Business Purpose Only Drivers License Restriction

 With any DUI arrest in Tampa there are two components that need addressing.
-The first is the administrative component related to the DUI drivers license suspension and the second is the actual criminal DUI case component which is heard in court.
+The first is the administrative component related to the DUI drivers license suspension and the second is the actual criminal DUI case component that is heard in court.
+If you have been charged with DUI, contact an experienced Tampa DUI attorney at Pallegar Law, P.A. to explore your options.

 As your Tampa DUI lawyer, we usually represent individuals immediately after the DUI arrest.
 If we are retained within the first 10 days of a DUI arrest, we not only handle the criminal portion of the DUI case, but will handle the administrative case also.
 Resolving the administrative drivers license suspension properly is essential in avoiding interruption to your driving privileges.